rolandtoth/AdminOnSteroids/README.md

 Enhance URL fields with a button to check typed url.
 It can open the URL in a new window, panel or modal.
 Comes with hotkey modes too.

 - **Mode**: button and/or hotkey modes.
 The button mode has an additional setting to place it in the left or right side of the field.
-- **Open URL in...**: URLs can be opened in a new tab (default), modal or panel. **Note**: modal and panel modes will fail if the target website doesn't allow embedding.
+- **Open URL in...**: URLs can be opened in a new tab (default), or in a modal. **Note**: modal mode will fail if the target website doesn't allow embedding.
 - **Force HTTP prefix**: if checked, links will always have "http://" prefix, even if the field itself doesn't contain it.
 This ensures opening external links instead of relative ones.
+However, if the URL starts with "/" then it is treated as an internal URL and no prefix will be prepended.
 - **Enabled templates and Enabled fields**: here you can set templates and/or fields where the module will be enabled.
 If none selected, module will be active on all templates and all URL type fields.
 Note: if used, the module will be disabled on all non-listed fields/templates.

+Note: for button modes you can use the middle mouse button to open the URL in a new browser tab.